apache/spark/docs/running-on-mesos.md

 # Dynamic Resource Allocation with Mesos

-Mesos supports dynamic allocation only with coarse-grain mode, which can resize the number of executors based on statistics of the application.
+Mesos supports dynamic allocation only with coarse-grained mode, which can resize the number of executors based on statistics of the application.
 For general information, see [Dynamic Resource Allocation](job-scheduling.html#dynamic-resource-allocation).